 Concessions are usually available for sale by the host team during the meet.
 What is available and prices charged vary greatly from meet to meet.
 Most facilities allow outside food and drinks to be brought into the meet.
 Having concessions allows families to eat at the meet without having to leave the meet.
 It also supports the home team in its fundraising efforts.

 Most teams only take cash, so always bring a few extra $$$ along to sample the home team's "flavors".

-Beginning in 2018, Lake Park Swim Team home meets will be accepting credit card payments through a Square reader if you do not have cash available.
+The concession stand at Lake Park Community Pool, home of the Lake Park Piranhas, accepts credit card payments through a Square reader, if you do not have cash available.